 - Having someone to count on in times of trouble

-- Freedom and trust
+- Freedom and trust, and

 - Absence of corruption in business and government

-- How much people smile
+- How much people smile,

-- How much they actually enjoy their lives
+- How much they actually enjoy their lives,

-- Social inclusion
+- Social inclusion,

-- Overall health of population
+- Overall health of population,

-- Lack of psychological issues (such as, stress, anxiety, and depression)
+- Lack of psychological issues such as stress, anxiety, and depression,

-- National levels suicide, and more.
+- National levels of suicide, and more.

-Moreover, make no mistake, Finland is not a leading voice on a topic of happiness on the international stage – Bhutan is.
-This is why economies all over the world are looking up to the 95th happiest country in the world for advice on how to effectively implement policies that will improve their citizens’ well-being and happiness.
+Moreover, Finland is not the leading voice on the topic of happiness on the international stage – Bhutan is.
+This is why economies all over the world are looking to the 95th happiest country in the world for advice on how to effectively implement policies that will improve their citizens’ well-being and happiness.
 Unfortunately, many countries have made irreversible decisions that make it impossible to become a country like Bhutan, while Bhutan is still claiming that it can be like any other country in the world.

 Happiness-Centered Model of Economy

-Bhutan and Happiness: What we Need to Know
+Bhutan and Happiness: What We Need to Know

 Bhutan is the Happiest Country in the World According to GNH